mmz-srf/srf-frontend-framework/docs/styles.md

 ## Sass-Variables
 Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.

-## Colors
-Consult <a href="docs/colors.md" data-fef-href="/patterns/00-documentation-30-colors/00-documentation-30-colors.html">Colors in FEF</a> for important information about using Colors in FEF.

 ## Comments
-- Write detailed comments for code that isn’t self-documenting, i.e.:
+Write detailed comments for code that isn’t self-documenting, i.e.:
- - Uses of z-index
- - Compatibility or browser-specific hacks
+- Compatibility or browser-specific workarounds
+- Calculations
+- Usages of z-index

 ## Browser workarounds
-- Put browser-specific hacks and workarounds in the `_shame.scss` file.
+Put browser-specific hacks and workarounds in the `_shame.scss` file.

-- Remove the workarounds from there when a browser isn't supported anymore.
+Remove the workarounds from there when a browser isn't supported anymore.

 ## Mixins
 Mixins should be used to DRY up your code, add clarity, or abstract complexity – in much the same way as well-named functions.
 Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.

 ## Extend directive
 `@extend` must be avoided because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
-Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
-Gzipping should handle most of the savings you would have gained by using `@extend`, and you can DRY up your stylesheets nicely with **mixins**.
+Instead, you can DRY up your stylesheets nicely with **mixins**.

+## Colors
+Consult <a href="docs/colors.md" data-fef-href="/patterns/00-documentation-30-colors/00-documentation-30-colors.html">Colors in FEF</a> for important information about using Colors in FEF.

 ## Credits
-This style guide was inspired by and uses some parts of the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css).
+This style guide was originally based on the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css) and might still use some content of it.